Top Hikes In Buena Vista That You Can’t Miss

 One of my personal favorites is the Midland Hiking Trails, specifically the North Broken Boyfriend Trail.
 Yes, that’s really what it’s called!

-This 3–3.5-mile trail is rated easy to moderate, with gentle inclines and plenty of gorgeous views.
+This 3 to 3.5-mile trail is rated easy to moderate, with gentle inclines and plenty of gorgeous views.

 The Collegiate Peaks loom in the distance, providing a stunning backdrop the entire way.
 My favorite part?
 Hiking along the river.